jansmolders86/mediacenterjs/README.md

 For more information and troubleshooting: https://trac.ffmpeg.org/wiki/UbuntuCompilationGuide

-If you use a Git clone of mediacneterJS please use:
+If you use a Git clone of MediacenterJS please use:

 	sudo apt-get install git (If you do not have git installed yet) git clone https://github.com/jansmolders86/mediacenterjs.git